nextcloud/documentation/admin_manual/ai/app_assistant.rst

    occ background-job:worker 'OC\TaskProcessing\SynchronousBackgroundJob'

-Make sure to restart these daemons regularly.
-For example once a day.
+Make sure to restart these daemons regularly, for example once a day, to make sure the daemon runs the latest code.